 In this tutorial, we will be using a pre-built sample PHP application.
 To download this sample PHP application file, please click here.

 When you click here, the AWS management console will open in a new browser window, so you can keep this step-by-step guide open.
 When this screen loads, enter your user name and password to get started.
-Then find Elastic Beanstalk under Compute, and click to open the Elastic Beanstalk dashboard.
+Then type in "elastic beanstalk" in the search bar and press Enter.

 Now that you’re in the AWS Elastic Beanstalk dashboard, click on Create New Application to create and configure your application.